 Tickets are not rare at all.
 In fact, they’re far too common.
 Do the right thing for the bears, leave the bear canister drama at home and carry a bear can.

 Regulations and decent hiker ethics stipulate that you must properly protect your food, often times in a very specific way.
 Defending your food by keeping it in your tent or on the ground nearby is often ineffective, unwise, and does not meet the requirement.
-Generally, you must keep your food in a bear canister, or hang it using the counter balance method.
+Generally, you should keep your food in a bear canister, or hang it using the counter balance method.

 Hard sided canisters are the most effective way to protect your food.
 They’re the best choice for most of the trail.
 Problem is, they’re heavy and bulky.
 While we encourage you to carry a canister, especially in bear country, we understand that you might forgo them on sections of the trail.